Uniswap/org-v1/src/pages/blog/08-token-lists/index.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/pAQyBRB8Y74" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This is another step forward in interface decentralization.
+Read Uniswap Interface + IPFS to learn how the Uniswap interface is now hosted by the community in a decentralized manner.

 We hope to continue iterating and improving Token Lists in collaboration with the broader community.

 ## Gatekeeping is Dead